WXXA-TV: History

 When UPN launched on January 16, 1995, WXXA aired programming from UPN off-hours on weekends.
 Cable viewers in virtually the entire market were also able to watch UPN in pattern on WSBK-TV in Boston, which had been available on cable in the area for decades.
 WXXA's secondary affiliation ended in 1998, when UPN signed WYPX (channel 55) as its new secondary affiliate and low-powered WVBG-LP (channel 25) as a primary affiliate.
 The network was picked up again by WXXA after Clear Channel, in partnership with Time Warner Cable, launched cable-only affiliate "WEDG-TV" in January 2000.
 Eventually known on-air as "UPN 4" after its channel location, "WEDG" signed off in August 2003 concurrent with the sign-on of over-the-air UPN affiliate WNYA (channel 51), which was operated by WRGB.

 WXXA-DT began airing on VHF channel 7 on December 20, 2005.
 A combination of objections from analog co-channels WABC-TV (in New York City) and WWNY-TV (in Watertown), whose signals reach the fringes of the Albany area, was the primary reason for the late and delayed sign-on.
 On April 20, 2007, Clear Channel entered into an agreement to sell its entire television station group to Providence Equity Partners' Newport Television (the deal closed in March 2008).

 On July 19, 2012, Newport Television announced the sale of 22 of its 27 stations to the Nexstar Broadcasting Group, Sinclair Broadcast Group and Cox Media Group.
 While most of WXXA-TV's New York State sisters were sold to Nexstar, that company opted not to buy channel 23; Sinclair could not purchase WXXA-TV because it already owned WRGB and CW affiliate WCWN (channel 45).
 While Nexstar and Sinclair passed on buying WXXA, the station eventually found a new owner on July 27, 2012, when Newport Television announced the sale of the station to Shield Media, LLC (owned by White Knight Broadcasting Vice President Sheldon Galloway) for $19.2 million.
-Shield then entered into certain shared service agreements with Young Broadcasting, then-owners of WTEN.
+Shield then entered into a shared services agreement with Young Broadcasting, then-owners of WTEN.
 The FCC granted the transaction on October 23, and it was finalized on December 14.
 After consummation of the sale, WXXA moved from its Corporate Circle facility into WTEN's studios on March 23, 2013.

 On November 8, 2013, Media General shareholders approved the company's merger with New Young Broadcasting, which was completed on November 12.
 The merged company kept the Media General name, and continued its agreements with Shield Media.
 More than two years later, on January 27, 2016, it was announced that the Nexstar Broadcasting Group would buy Media General for $4.6 billion.
 The operations of WXXA and outright ownership of WTEN became part of "Nexstar Media Group."
 Upon the sale's closure on January 17, 2017, the deal reunited WXXA with its former Newport sister stations that were sold to Nexstar in 2012.